February 29, 2020

 Peter Lougheed Provincial Park, Alberta

 The Kananaskis Ski Marathon is a cross-country ski loppet open to the public, taking place at the beautiful Peter Lougheed Provincial Park trail system, 90 minutes west of Calgary.
-Competitors enjoy great snow conditions, fabulous scenery, home-made cookies at aid stations, and hot soup at the finish line.
+Competitors enjoy great snow conditions, fabulous scenery, home-made cookies at aid stations, hot soup and buns at the finish line.

 You can purchase Cookie Race swag again this year!
 We are using the beautiful artwork by our talented club member, Jenia Tishkina-Norman, on more than just our poster.
 Her artwork will be tastefully transferred onto toques, headband, performance t-shirts (long- and short-sleeve) and print.
 Details available Here